claireloconnell/claireloconnell.github.io/_posts/2021-12-31-functionsandpackages.md

 </figure>

 My point is, to avoid getting overwhelmed, start with the basics.
 Then figure out what you need to accomplish your goal!
 Again, having a plan or a clear goal is crucial to avoid the coding rabbit hole!

+Pro-tip: Draw a sketch of what you want your plot to look like before hand to keep you on track